 Many men try to live up to a stereotype of the ideal masculine figure by aspiring to leadership roles.

-This stereotype both sustains male privilege (a man applying for a leadership role is more easily envisaged as naturally being in the role) and female disadvantage (a woman applying for the same job has the additional hurdle of having to prove they could take on a traditionally male role).
+This stereotype both sustains male privilege (a man applying for a leadership role is more easily envisaged as naturally being in this social role) and female disadvantage (a woman applying for the same job has the additional hurdle of having to prove they could take on a traditionally male role).

 2. Men are Good at Math